ELS-RD/anonymisation/README.md

     - `JUDGE_CLERKS`: judges and court clerks *(not done by `Temis`)*
 - Miscellaneous:
     - `ADDRESS`: addresses *(**very** badly done by `Temis`)*
+        - there is no way to always guess if the address owner is a `PERS` or an `ORGANIZATION`, therefore this aspect is not managed
     - `DATE`: any date, in numbers or letters *(not done by `Temis`)*

 > Only taking care of `PERS` has been tried at first.
 It appeared that there was some issues with other entity types.
 Therefore, they have been added, greatly improving the quality of `PERS` recognition.
-`BAR` and `DATE` where very easy to add and are useful for specific purpose.
+`BAR` and `DATE` where very easy to add and are useful for some specific purposes.

 Type of entities to add in the future: